“A PLACE FOR INSPIRING HUMAN POTENTIAL BY FOSTERING CREATIVITY, EDUCATION, AND COMMUNITY BUILDING,"

 Shared environments are an opportunity for people to learn and grow together.
 These are our libraries, parks, museums, meeting spaces, art venues and public markets.
 They are important because they spark our imagination and enrich our lives.

 Take libraries, which for generations have been a place to find books by which we explore the world and are inspired to try new things.
 In a similar way our museums and art venues inspire us by allowing us to explore the world and ourselves.
-Our public markets are where we test our new products and share culture.
-Our parks are shared spaces where we meet our neighbors and learn to play.
-We are in love with shared spaces because they unleash human potential.
-This is why we designed a large, beautiful, forward-thinking intermix of shared spaces right in the heart of downtown Boise called JUMP.
+Public markets are where we test new products and share culture.
+Parks are shared spaces where we meet neighbors and learn to play.
+We are in love with shared spaces because they connect us and unleash human potential.
+This is why we designed JUMP to be a large, beautiful, forward-thinking intermix of shared spaces right in the heart of downtown Boise.

-In the end this is much more than a shared space, it is a vibrant imaginative ecosystem and with community participation it will come to life.
-We built an inviting space in the heart of downtown so a wide range of people can come together and inhabit this ecosystem, to share thoughts, talents, knowledge, recipes, and ideas.
-Together we will discover new abilities and interests that are much deeper than we’d ever imagined as we unlock our potential, inspire each other, innovate together, and push the human story forward.
+In the end this is much more than a shared space, it is a vibrant imaginative ecosystem and with community participation it comes to life.
+We built an inviting space so a wide range of people can come together to share thoughts, talents, knowledge, recipes, and ideas.
+Together we will discover new abilities and interests that are much deeper than we’d ever imagined.
+JUMP is a space that invites you to unlock your potential, inspire, innovate, and push the human story forward.